Lifestyle in San Jose

-Although San Jose’s dining scene may not be as well known as neighbouring San Francisco’s, there are plenty of good restaurants to be found in the city and, with the warm climate, diners can enjoy many lovely outdoor eating options.
-As can be expected in such a multicultural and ethnically diverse region, there is a wide variety of cuisine available.
+Although San Jose’s dining scene may not be as well known as neighbouring San Francisco’s, there are plenty of good restaurants to be found in the city.
+With the warm climate, diners can enjoy many lovely outdoor eating options.
+As can be expected in such a multicultural and ethnically diverse region, there's a wide variety of cuisine available.
 From budget takeaway outlets to fine dining establishments, from traditional American steakhouses and seafood specialists to Italian, Mexican and Asian fare, there is something to suit every taste and budget.

 Downtown San Jose is particularly popular for eating out, with many restaurants, bars and coffee shops lining the streets.
 Santana Row has many dining establishments as well; it’s best to book if wanting to eat in this upmarket area.

 Expats will be spoilt for choice when it comes to nightlife and entertainment in San Jose.

 Downtown is arguably the most happening area with restaurants, bars, theatres, museums, live music and comedy venues catering to every age and lifestyle.

 San Pedro Square, in particular, has many popular pubs and restaurants, and even a microbrewery to enjoy.
 The area also hosts an outdoor cinema and a farmer’s market.
 The SoFA District (South of First Area) is the centre of visual arts and entertainment in Downtown.
 Known for its eclectic and creative crowd and venues, there are many coffee shops, theatres and galleries to enjoy.

 Sporting and outdoor activities in San Jose

 As with most of California, outdoor activities are a major part of the San Jose lifestyle all year round.